 Reuse.
-Latex paint was sold or given away in the United States in its original labeled containers without any alteration of the container contents.
+Latex paint was sold or given away in original labeled containers without any alteration of the container contents.

 Recycled-Content Paint.
-Latex paint was sorted, blended, and sometimes re-tinted into recycled-content latex paint for local use or domestic or international sale.
+Latex paint was sorted, blended, and sometimes re-tinted into recycled-content paint for domestic or international sale.

 Energy Recovery.
-A small portion of latex paint unsuitable for recycled-content paint was processed for energy recovery at a waste-to-energy facility.
+Some latex paint was processed in a waste-to-energy facility.

 Alternative Daily Landfill Cover.
-Latex paint unsuitable for recycled-content paint was used as a component in alternative daily landfill cover (ADC).
+Latex paint was used as a raw material in the manufacturing process of an alternative daily landfill cover (ADC) product.